donnagithub/memeCreator/README.md

 There are two inputs:

-- the image file, which is copied into the images/backgrounds folder of the project
+- the image file, which is copied into the public folder of the project
 - the quote text, which is added to the image file at the point on the image that the user clicks on.

-The resulting combined image and text is saved into the images/memes folder.
+The resulting combined image and text is saved into the public folder.

 Future enhancements include: